Marko-Petreski/code-quiz/README.md

 # code-quiz

 Purpose of this project is to create a timed JavaScript quiz, where users may save their score to their local storage after completing the coding quiz challenge by entering their initials.
-All the saved scores can be viewed on the highscores pageRestarting the quiz will clear the stored scores.

 Description
 - The quiz is made up of 5 questions